Crocodyliformes: Ecology

 While all extant crocodilians are carnivorous, the ecological roles of Mesozoic crocodyliforms were more diverse, and included omnivory and herbivory.
 Herbivorous forms were present from the early Jurassic to the late Cretaceous and are thought to have evolved at least three times.

 Fossil tracks

 Tracks of a crocodyliform are known since Cretaceous, at least.
 Tracks representing the ichnofamily Batrachopodidae are described from the Early Cretaceous (late Aptian) Calonda Formation (Angola) by Mateus et al. (2017), who name a new ichnotaxon Angolaichnus adamanticus.

 Phylogeny

 Below is a simplified cladogram based on Fiorelli and Calvo (2007).

 In 2012, paleontologists Mario Bronzati, Felipe Chinaglia Montefeltro, and Max C. Langer conducted a broad phylogenetic analysis to produce supertrees of Crocodyliformes, including 184 species.
 The most parsimonious trees were highly resolved, meaning the phylogenetic relationships found in the analysis were highly likely.
-Below is a consensus tree from the study:
+Below is a consensus tree based on the study: